 The short answer is no, you don’t need a box spring for your mattress!
-What you need is a foundation, which doesn’t necessarily have to be a box spring.
+What you need is a solid wood foundationwhich doesn’t necessarily have to be a box spring.
 In fact, you’ll be happier if you choose a box spring alternative instead.

-If you read until the end of this post, you’ll have all the information you need to make an educated decision on what bed foundation will best protect your mattress investment.
+If you read until the end of this post, you'll have all the information you need to make an educated decision on what mattress foundation will best protect your latex mattress investment.

-Without a proper foundation, your mattress will “sink” and become uncomfortable.
+Without a proper foundation and mattress support, your mattress will “sink” or dip or sag and become uncomfortable.
 But what’s even worse than the lack of comfort this sinkage causes is the lack of support.
 If your mattress doesn’t evenly support your body as you sleep, then you’ll likely wake up in the morning with aches and pains.
-When it comes to lack of support, boxsprings are a primary offender.
+When it comes to lack of support and sagging problems, boxsprings are a primary offender.

 There are several box spring alternatives that will provide a better foundation for your mattress to rest on.
 Alternatives like platform beds, wood foundations, and adjustable beds are longer-lasting than boxsprings.
 Using one of these alternatives means you’ll have appropriate support and firmness for your back throughout the night.